 This research has manifested in exhibitions like the group show Unspooling, which was a major survey show of artists forensically dissecting iconic scenes and critically recycling cinematic history.
 Plus the AND Hackathon For Your Viewing Pleasure which used data from the film industry to create new platforms and games.

-Partners have included: Britdoc, British Film Institute, FACT (Foundation for Art and Creative Technology), Marshmallow Laser Feast.
+Partners have included: Britdoc, British Film Institute, FACT (Foundation for Art and Creative Technology), Forestry Commission.